fetchai/agents-aea/docs/skill-guide.md

 We place this code in `my_aea/skills/my_search/handlers.py`.

-## Step 4: Remove unused Task and Model
+## Step 4: Remove unused Model

 We have implemented a behaviour and a handler.
-We could also implement a `task` and a `model`, but instead we delete these files in this case, to keep it simple.
+We could also implement a `model`, but instead we delete this file in this case, to keep it simple.

-We remove the files `my_aea/skills/my_search/tasks.py` and `my_aea/skills/my_search/my_model.py`.
+We remove the file `my_aea/skills/my_search/my_model.py`.

 ## Step 5: Create the config file